justlark/lark.gay/site/content/log/where-is-furry.md

 Recently, someone sent me
 [this article](https://drdevonprice.substack.com/p/queer-is-a-thing-you-do-and-the-people)
-from Dr. Devon Price, in which they define queerness not as something you are, but as something you do and the people you surround yourself with.
+by Dr. Devon Price, in which they define queerness not as something you are, but as something you do and the people you surround yourself with.
 It articulates something I've felt for a while--that "queer" is not just a synonym for "LGBT".
 "Queer" is counter-culture, a rejection of normative ideals.
 I'm not queer because I was simply born that way, or because I inject the gender juice once a week; I'm queer because I reject normative ideas about gender and sexuality, and because I live in community with others who do the same.

 I've been thinking about how this perspective applies to furry.
-As I said in my submission [last month](@/log/its-not-about-the-animals.md), "For me, furry isn't really about the animals; it's about the people."
-Being a furry is an active choice to participate in this silly little community of internet losers (affectionate).
+What makes me a furry?
+Like I talked about [last month](@/log/its-not-about-the-animals.md), it's not that I innately identity as an animal person.

+This month Ån asked the question, "Where is furry?", and while I could say that my primary touchpoint with furry is the in-person events--conventions, meetups, [Anville](https://anthroville.studio), etc.--I think it's worth introspecting about what brings me to these spaces in the first place.

 Folks who know me rarely see me without my collar--a leather collar with a nametag dangling from it.
-"Lark".
+It says "Lark".
 I wear it pretty much everywhere, sometimes against my better judgement.
 Most people don't acknowledge it, sometimes I get compliments on it[^1], but wearing it in public has never been a problem[^2].

 Folk in the kink community generally read it as fetishwear--that I've been "collared"[^3].
 Furries sometimes just read it as furry attire.
 Neither